Pranab Mukherjee’s Nagpur visit gives massive boost to RSS’s image makeover bid

-At the end of Pranab Mukherjee’s speech at the RSS headquarters which came after a week-long debate and suspense over the surprise element in his visit to Nagpur, it definitely advantages RSS.
+At the end of Pranab Mukherjee’s speech at the RSS headquarters which came after a week-long debate and suspense over the surprise element in his visit to Nagpur, it is definitely advantage RSS.
 With his lecture on “the concepts of Nation, Nationalism, and patriotism in the context of India that is Bharat”, Dada had his way and silenced the critics, especially those in his parental party who did not even wait to listen to what he was going to say.

 But the former Congress veteran’s gain is nothing as compared to what has been taken away by the RSS after the speech.
 The Sangh wouldn’t have received this much attention – including the hours-long live coverage – to its programme and speech of Mohan Bhagwat even if the invitee was President Ram Nath Kovind.
 When the Sangh invited one of the most respected leaders of the Congress party that had always attacked, criticised, accused it of fueling communal violence in the country, kept it as an untouchable organisation and even banned it, the RSS would have had many things in mind and one would know only later if it had achieved its objectives.
 But one thing is clear – now that it has hosted Pranab Mukherjee at its home, the BJP’s ideological parent has taken a major step in its bids to transform its image from being a bunch of right-wing fundamentalists to the country’s largest social organisation, in its journey from being a Hindu extremist outfits to a mainstream volunteer organisation.